timewave-computer/valence-services/contracts/auction/auction/README.md

 `Bid {}` - Bid in the active auction.
 The bid is resolved immediately.

-### Doing a bid
+### Bidding in an Auction

-First, we need to know the price of the auction before bidding.
-2 queries are available:
+There are two useful queries for bidders:

-1. `GetPrice` - This gives us the current price of the auction.
+1. `GetPrice` - This gives us the current price of the auction given the current block.
-2. `GetAuction` - This gives us the auction `start_price`, `end_price`, `start_block`, `end_block`, which allows us to calculate the price decrease per block, and get the price in any future block.
+2. `GetAuction` - This gives us the auction `start_price`, `end_price`, `start_block`, `end_block`, which allows us to calculate the price decrease per block, and determine the price in any future block.

-Once we know the price and want to bid on that price, we execute the `bid {}` message on the auction contract, and provide the amount of `TOKEN_2` we want to buy with.
-Any leftovers will be returned to the bidder.
+Once a bidder deteremines the price they want to bid at and correspondingly the block to include their bid in, they are ready to bid.
+They can execute the `bid {}` message on the auction contract, and include the amount of `TOKEN_2` they want to bid with.
+If the bid succeeds, `TOKEN_1` is remitted to the bidder immediately according to the auction price.
+Any overage of `TOKEN_2` will be returned to the bidder as well.

 ### Selling funds
-One can send their funds to be auctioned by executing `AuctionFunds {}`.
-Be mindful of the start price, current price, and end price of the auction, as the effective price will depend on which block a bid is executed.
+Sellers can send their funds to be auctioned by executing `AuctionFunds {}` and including `TOKEN_1`.

 ### Auction management